-- Combine the milk, margarine, cake flour, sugar and vanilla in a medium saucepan and cook ingredients together over low heat until thickened; cool completely.
+- Make the filling by combining the milk, margarine, cake flour, sugar and vanilla in a medium saucepan and cook ingredients together over low heat until thickened; cool completely.

 - Beat egg whites and cream of tartar on highest speed until stiff peaks form.

 - Gradually add sugar while mixing.

 - Pour into a baked 9 inch pie crust.

 - Top with whipped topping (homemade or Cool Whip) and sprinkle with nuts, if desired.